rdkit/rdkit/Docs/Book/GettingStartedWithContributing.md

 ### Tests

 The RDKit C++ Tests use the [Catch2 framework](https://github.com/catchorg/Catch2).
 The tests generally are placed in a file named "catch_tests.cpp" in the same directory as the corresponding code.
-Small changes and bug fixes may only need the addition of a new TEST\_CASE to an existing test set rather than a new file.
+Unless you are adding a significant new feature, it's generally best to add the new TEST\_CASE to an existing test set rather than creating an entirely new file.

 For example, to test the atom count function: